-If you include an amount on line 64 from more than one line above, attach a schedule showing the breakdown from each line.
+If you include an amount on line 68 from more than one line above, attach a schedule showing the breakdown from each line.

-Do not list the same interest more than once; see the instructions for line 65, subtractions S-2 and S-4 below and on page 8.
+Do not list the same interest more than once: see the instructions for line 69, subtractions S-2 and S-4 below.

-Line 65 Other subtractions - Some subtractions that are not as common as those identified individually on Form IT-205 are reported on line 65 as other subtractions.
+Line 69 Other subtractions - Some subtractions that are not as common as those identified individually on Form IT-205 are reported on line 69 as other subtractions.
 The requirement for these subtractions from federal taxable income are provided for in New York State Tax Law section 612(c).

-Identify any of the following subtractions (below and on pages 8 and 9) that apply to the estate or trust by writing the item number (S-1 through S-24) and the amount of each subtraction in the white are on line 65.
-Enter the total amount of these other subtractions on line 65.
+Identify any of the following subtractions (below and on pages 10 and 11) that apply to the estate or trust by writing the item number (S-1 through S-24) and the amount of each subtraction in the white area on line 69.
+Enter the total amount of these other subtractions on line 69.

-S-1 Pension and annuity income exclusion - New York State Law allows for a pension and annuity income exclusion, but not more than \$20,000, for pension and annuity income included in federal taxable income of the estate or trust.
+S-1 Pension and annuity income exclusion New York State Law allows for a pension and annuity income exclusion, but not more than \$20,000, for pension and annuity income included in federal taxable income of the estate or trust.

-If the estate or trust had pension and annuity income included in the federal taxable income of a decedent who, at the time of his or her death, was 591⁄2 years of age or older, then include this amount, up to a maximum of \$20,000, on line 65.
+If the estate or trust had pension and annuity income included in the federal taxable income of a decedent who, at the time of his or her death, was 591/2 years of age or older, then include this amount, up to a maximum of \$20,000, on